The Street, Elmsett, Ipswich, Suffolk IP7 6PA

 Owls is a mixed Year 5/6 class where the children are taught either as a whole class or, as in the case of French and ICT, in separate year groups with Mrs Hooper.
 There is also a place for attainment grouping within some areas of the curriculum so that every child can be supported appropriately, according to their specific needs.
 Additional adult support is used to help children with special educational needs, including those who are more able.
 The primary aim of the class is that children can leave the school happy with their time in Elmsett School and pleased with their progress in their final 2 years.

 Although some subjects are taught independently, a creative approach to learning is continued and many aspects of the curriculum are covered within the whole school topics.
-A variety of school trips are enjoyed by the children to supplement their learning.
 There is also an emphasis on the children gradually becoming more independent both in their learning and in taking responsibility for themselves to further prepare themselves for secondary education.

 Reading should be a daily activity.
 If possible, please hear your child read each day and put a comment in their planner.
 Children can only change books when they have been heard by an adult!